alvin-the-programmer/code-fight-club-sunday-ny/sep/09-15-2019/README.md

 For both of these methods we consider a node to be visited when it leaves the stack/queue

+# Python notes

-## List comprehension in python
+## List comprehension

+In JavaScript we have the map function `Array.prototype.map` which allows us to iterate through each element in an array and perform some logic on the element before putting it into a new array.

-Instead of the map function for arrays in a language like JavaScript we can do something called a list comprehension instead.
+In python we can do something called a list comprehension instead.

 Given an array we can iterate through it using a for loop

 ```python
 my_list = [5, 6, 7, 8, 9, 10]